David Dernier

 “Years ago, my mother used to say to me, ‘In this world, Elwood, you must be oh so smart or oh so pleasant.’
 Well, for years I was smart.
 I recommend pleasant, and you may quote me,” – Harvey, 1950

-David was born in Japan, has lived all across the United States, but has called Texas home for the majority of his life.
-David received his undergraduate degree from Baylor University in Waco, TX, and then pursued his master’s degree at the University of Texas at Dallas.
-(Sic ‘em, Comets?!)
+David was born in Japan and has lived all across the United States but has called Texas home for the majority of his life.
+He received his undergraduate degree from Baylor University in Waco, TX, and then pursued his master’s degree at the University of Texas at Dallas.
+(Sic ‘em, Comets!)
 David’s career path has always centered around supporting and enriching young people—from teaching high school English in central Texas, to leading summer elective courses, to tutoring foreign exchange students, and even working retail at a video game store.
 (Hey, it still supports young people—just in a very different way!)

 Fun Facts About David: